hellowise/cocus-playwright/README.md

 ```

 Running with a single worker means tests will not run in parallel, but sequentially.
-This is preferred due to the fact that only one account is available, and running in parallel might overwrite actions that result in erros during execution.
+This is preferred due to the fact that only one account is available, and running in parallel might overwrite actions that result in errors during execution.
 Support for parallel can be added for bigger projects, with more accounts available.
 For more information on parallelism, visit the [official documentation](https://playwright.dev/docs/test-parallel).

 - To run in windowed mode with Playwright interface, run the following command: